Updated June 2015

 MidAmerican energy offers its EnergyAdvantage Curtailment program to commercial and industrial customers who are able to reduce load by a minimum of 250 kW during peak demand periods.
 Curtailments take place between June and September and typically start at 1 PM, lasting approximately six hours.
 Curtailment calls are generally twelve (but as little as two) hours in advance of required reductions.
 Curtailment incentives are based on the contracted kW reduced during peak periods and are payable as rebates at the end of the peak energy season.

 What distributed energy resource options are available to me?

 The Database of State Incentives for Renewables and Efficiency (DSIRE) provides information on programs that offer incentives for renewable distributed generation.
-The following program may be of interest to federal customers.
+Currently there are no renewable energy programs available to federal customers in Iowa.